 - something to cover drainage holes (e.g., newspaper, coffee filters).

-Step 2: Loosen up the roots and get rid of extra dirt and debris.
+Step 2: Loosen up the roots of your succulent and get rid of extra dirt and debris.
 Softly brush away the dirt, or use water to clean them.
 If you use water, you need to dry the roots for three to five days away from direct sunlight and rain.

 Step 3: Plug up the drainage holes to avoid spills.
 Place some of your new mix at the bottom of the pot.
 Put your succulent in the center of its new home.
 Carefully add succulent mix around the roots until the pot is filled up.
 Don’t pack in too much soil—or else your succulent won’t be able to breathe!
 And make sure there’s some space between the soil and the top of the container.